hotosm/ml-enabler/API.md

 }
 ```

+## GET v1/model/<int:model_id>/prediction/all

+Fetch all predictions of the given model.
+The response is an array of prediction objects.

 ## GET v1/model/<int:model_id>/prediction

 Fetch predictions of a model within the supplied bbox.
 For example, `model/1/prediction?bbox=5.53,47.23,15.38,54.96`, will fetch all prediction within that bbox.
 The response is an array of prediction objects.